 Safeguarding Health

-Contaminated water can pose serious health risks, particularly for children more vulnerable to waterborne diseases.
+Contaminated water can pose serious health risks, particularly for children who are more vulnerable to waterborne diseases.
 Backflow devices prevent the backflow of non-potable water, which could carry harmful bacteria, chemicals, or other contaminants.
 Mechanical backflow prevention assemblies have internal seals, springs, and moving parts subject to fouling, wear or fatigue.
 Also, a mechanical backflow preventer and air gaps can be bypassed.

 So, all backflow prevention assemblies must be tested periodically to ensure they function correctly.
 By maintaining the integrity of the water supply, these devices help protect the health and well-being of students and staff, reducing the risk of water-related illnesses.